 Degree Granting Programs

-Below is a list of all current graduate degree programs.
-You are encouraged to click on the program(s) of interest for additional information.
+Below is a list of all graduate degree programs.
+You are encouraged to click on the program(s) of interest for program specific information.

 A multidisciplinary, interprofessional effort integrating the theory and practice of information technology management, computer science, decision support systems, and applied computing with clinical science, biological science, bio imaging, and public health.
 This joint program involving UNMC & UNO leverages expertise across campuses to provide an educational and research program with strengths in biologic, healthcare and technological aspects of biomedical informatics.